-The National Hockey League history made on this date spans nearly a century.
-The names in today’s column read like a who’s who list at the Hockey Hall of Fame.
+The NHL history made on this date spans nearly a century.
+The names in today’s column read like a who’s who list of the Hockey Hall of Fame.
 From the early day of the league in the 1920s and 1930s to some recent milestones, March 19 has it all.

 Phil Esposito & Jaromir Jagr Get Connected